AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-a-task.md

 * Manually, either individually or in bulk.
 Manually sharing tasks is similar to sharing any other object in Workfront.

-  For more information about sharing objects in Workfront, see&nbsp; [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+  For more information about sharing objects in Workfront, see&nbsp; [Share an object](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).

 * Automatically, by doing the following:

    * Specify the permissions on any of the parent objects of the task: project, program, or portfolio.
 Tasks inherit the permissions from their parent objects.
-For information about viewing inherited permissions on objects, see [View inherited permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md).
+For information about viewing inherited permissions on objects, see [View inherited permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md).
    * Add entities to Project Sharing on a template used to create the project the task is on.
 For information about sharing projects from templates, see [Sharing a template](../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md).

    * Specify the permissions on all tasks in a project when you edit the project.&nbsp;For information about managing the access to tasks on the project based on a user's permissions to the project, see the [Access](../../manage-work/projects/manage-projects/edit-projects.md#access) section in the article [Edit projects](../../manage-work/projects/manage-projects/edit-projects.md).